dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 - Hybrid signature scheme: Following [I-D.ietf-pquip-pqt-hybrid-terminology], we define a hybrid signature scheme to be "a multi-algorithm digital signature scheme made up of two or more component digital signature algorithms ...".
-We require that the security of the component schemes is based on the hardness of different cryptographic assumptions.
-In contrast to [I-D.ietf-pquip-pqt-hybrid-terminology], we will use the more general term 'hybrid signature scheme' instead of requiring one post-quantum and one traditional algorithm (i.e., PQ/T hybrid signature schemes) to allow also the combination of several post-quantum algorithms.
-The term 'composite' scheme is often used as a synonym for 'hybrid scheme'.
-This is different from [I-D.ietf-pquip-pqt-hybrid-terminology] where the term is used at the protocol level.
+While it often makes sense for security purposes to require that the security of the component schemes is based on the hardness of different cryptographic assumptions, in other cases hybrid schemes might be motivated, e.g., by interoperatbility of variants on the same scheme and as such both component schemes are based on the same hardness assumption.
+We allow this explicitely.
+This means in particular that in contrast to [I-D.ietf-pquip-pqt-hybrid-terminology], we will use the more general term 'hybrid signature scheme' instead of requiring one post-quantum and one traditional algorithm (i.e., PQ/T hybrid signature schemes) to allow also the combination of several post-quantum algorithms.
+The term 'composite scheme' is sometimes used as a synonym for 'hybrid scheme'.
+This is different from [I-D.ietf-pquip-pqt-hybrid-terminology] where the term is used as a specific instantiation of hybrid schemes such that "where multiple cryptographic algorithms are combined to form a single key or signature such that they can be treated as a single atomic object at the protocol level."
+To avoid confusing we will avoid the term 'composite scheme'.

 - Hybrid signature: A hybrid signature is the output of the hybrid signature scheme's signature generation.
-As synonyms we might use 'composite signature' or 'dual signature'.
+As synonyms we might use 'dual signature'.
   For example, NIST define a dual signature as "two or more signatures on a common message" [NIST_PQC_FAQ].
+For the same reason as above we will avoid using the term 'composite signature' although it sometimes appears as synonym for 'hybrid/dual signature'.

 - Component (signature) scheme: Component signature schemes are the cryptographic algorithms contributing to the hybrid signature scheme.
 This has